peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Returns NaN if the divisor and the dividend are 0.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero. returns not-a-number (NaN) if the divisor and the dividend are 0.
 Returns NaN if the rounding mode is Rounding.Unnecessary and the result is not exact.

 ### DivideToExponent